Altinn/altinn-studio-docs/content/altinn-api/_index.md

 ### Instantiate an app

 Client instantiates a app.
-The app create a data file by using it's prefill rules.
-Instance metadata is returned which allow Client to download the data.
+The app create an initial data element (file) according to the app's prefill rules.
+Instance metadata, with links to the data element is returned which allow the Client to download the data.
 Workflow is set to first step.
 This means that data can be updated later on.

 {{%excerpt%}}